spapas/django-package-compatibility-matrix/README.md

 # django-package-compatibility-matrix
-A compatibility matrix for django packages
+A compatibility matrix for django packages.
+Either use the matrix contained here or visit https://django-package-compatibility-matrix.glitch.me/ for a much better UX with search!

 ## What is this